-1 2 8.
-Development of a warehouse if less than 25% of the gross floor area is used for a non-industrial use; 3 4 5 6 7 9.
-[Development build pursuant to the regulating plan for the North Burnet/Gateway (NBG) district.]
-Sidewalk, shared use and urban trail projects managed by the City of Austin and processed under the City's General Permit program which are undertaken for the purpose of bringing existing facilities into compliance with the Americans With Disabilities Act; and 8 10.
-Development built pursuant to any of the following adopted regulating plans; 9 a.
-Transit-Oriented District Station Area Plan; 10 b.
-North Burnet/Gateway (NBG) District; 11 c.
-East Riverside Corridor; 12 d.
-Waller Creek District; 13 e.
-Downtown Austin Plan; or 14 f.
-Airport Boulevard Corridor Plan 15 16 17 18 19 20 21 22 23 24 25 26 [B. redeve service service owner config location that co of this determ standa ption for Restaurant or Service Station Redevelopment.
-In the case of the elopment of a pad site building in which the existing principal use is a restaurant or e-station and the proposed new principal use will continue to be a restaurant or e-station operated by the same owner/family, corporation, or buyer, the family, corporation, or buyer may rebuild the building to match its existing site guration, even though that configuration may not fully comply with the building on standards of this Subchapter.
-In such cases, new sidewalks must be provided omply with the sidewalk (but not the building location) requirements of Section 2.2 is Subchapter unless compliance is impracticable due to site constraints, in the building of the Director.
-In addition, the rebuilt building must comply with the addition of the Director.
-In addition, the rebuilt building must comply with the addition of the Director.
-In addition, the rebuilt building must comply with the addition of the Director.
-In addition, the rebuilt building must comply with the addition of the Director.
-In addition, the rebuilt building must comply with the addition of the Director.
-In addition, the rebuilt building must comply with the addition of the Director.
-In addition, the rebuilt building must comply with the addition of the Director.
-In addition, the rebuilt building must comply with the addition of the Director.
-In addition, the rebuilt building must comply with the addition of the Director.
-In addition, the rebuilt building must comply with the addition of the Director.
-In addition, the rebuilt building must comply with the addition of the Director.
-In addition, the rebuilt building must comply with the addition of the Director.
-In addition, the rebuilt building must comply with the addition of the Director.
-In addition, the rebuilt building must comply with the addition of the Director.
-27 28 29 30 31 32 [C. is exe Subch Street : ption for Downtown Sidewalks.
-Development on all streets in the downtown area mpt from the sidewalk and supplemental zone standards of Section 2.2. of this apter, and instead is encouraged to comply with the sidewalk standards of the Great s Development Program.
-Development on all streets in the downtown area is st to all other applicable provisions of this Subchapter except the sidewalk ards.]
-33 34 35 36 [D. fronta exemp ption for Small Interior Lots.
-Development on interior lots with 65 feet or less of ge on the principal street and with vehicular access only from the principal street is of from the building location requirements of Sections 2.2.2. and 2.2.3. of this apter.]
-37 1.2.5.
-[1.2 .
-4.]
-C Conflicting Provisions.
+- 8. Development of a warehouse if less than 25% of the gross floor area is used for a non-industrial use; - [9.
+Development built pursuant to the regulating plan for the North Burnet/Gateway (NBG) district.] - 9.
+Sidewalk, shared use and urban trail projects managed by the City of Austin and processed under the City's General Permit program which are undertaken for the purpose of bringing existing facilities into compliance with the Americans with Disabilities Act; and - 10.
+Development built pursuant to any of the following adopted regulating plans: - a.
+Transit-Oriented District Station Area Plan; - b.
+North Burnet/Gateway (NBG) District: - c.
+East Riverside Corridor; - d.
+Waller Creek District: - e.
+Downtown Austin Plan; or - f.
+Airport Boulevard Corridor Plan

+[B. Exemption for Restaurant or Service Station Redevelopment]

+[In the case of the redevelopment of a pad site building in which the existing principal use is a restaurant or service station and the proposed new principal use will continue to be a restaurant or service station operated by the same owner/family, corporation, or buyer, the owner/family, corporation, or buyer may rebuild the building to match its existing site configuration, even though that configuration may not fully comply with the building location standards of this Subchapter.
+In such cases, new sidewalks must be provided that comply with the sidewalk (but not the building location) requirements of Section 2.2 of this Subchapter unless compliance is impracticable due to site constraints, in the determination of the Director.
+In addition, the rebuilt building must comply with the standards in Article 3, Building Design Standards, of this Subchapter, and also Subchapter G, Landscape Regulations, and Chapter 25-10, Signs:]

+[C. Exemption for Downtown Sidewalks]

+[Development on all streets in the downtown area is exempt from the sidewalk and supplemental zone standards of Section 2.2. of this Subchapter, and instead is encouraged to comply with the sidewalk standards of the Great Streets Development Program.
+Development on all streets in the downtown area is subject to all other applicable provisions of this Subchapter except the sidewalk standards.]

+[D. Exemption for Small Interior Lots]

+[Development on interior lots with 65 feet or less of frontage on the principal street and with vehicular access only from the principal street is exempt from the building location requirements of Sections 2.2.2 and 2.2.3. of this Subchapter.]

+1.2.[4]5.
+Conflicting Provisions